Anole (character): Joining the New X-Men

-During the New X-Men story arc "The Quest for Magik," Anole and his classmates are sucked down into the dimension of Limbo by the demon Belasco.
-They are soon attacked by a large group of demons, and Anole takes charge, rallying the students around the defenseless Blindfold, only to have his right arm severed at the shoulder by a demon.
-Later he is trapped in stone by the machinations of Darkchilde as she attempts to create a powerful Soulsword from Pixie's soul.
+During the New X-Men story arc "The Quest for Magik," Anole and his classmates are sucked into the dimension of Limbo by the demon Belasco.
+They are soon attacked by a large group of demons, and Anole takes charge, rallying the students around the defenseless Blindfold, only to have his right arm cut off by a demon.
+Later he is trapped in stone by the machinations of Darkchilde as she attempts to create a Soulsword from Pixie's soul.
 Anole manages to break himself free and stop Darkchilde from completing the process, saving Pixie.
 Anole then finds that he has generated a larger and stronger reptilian arm replacing the one he lost, a previously unknown aspect of his mutation.
-The arm itself is spikey, resembling his scalp, with razor sharp claws.
 After helping to defeat Belasco, Anole and Pixie are made members of the New X-Men squad on recommendation of Rockslide, who threatens to quit if they are not appointed to the team.

 Rockslide and X-23 later try to convince Anole to cut off his other arm in order to generate a stronger replacement.
 When he refuses, Rockslide calls him a sissy, which Anole finds offensive enough for him to reveal his sexual identity to Rockslide and attack him.
 Rockslide apologizes, swearing that he did not know.
 Later, in a misguided attempt at group bonding, Rockslide voices his acceptance of Anole's sexuality, outing him to some of the other students, though Loa states that she was already aware and that everyone already knew.

 As a member of the New X-Men, Anole takes part in various missions with the team, including the events leading up to X-Men: Messiah Complex and through to its conclusion when Cyclops officially closes the school and disbands the X-Men.
 With the school closed, Anole returns to his family in Fairbury, Illinois.